The Big Short (film): Historical accuracy

 Movie critics with backgrounds in finance also commented on the film.
 Many agreed with the public that The Big Short was entertaining and engaging, but also terrifying.
 Glenn Kenny reported that the film accurately got the message across that even though the lives of the characters were not interconnected, their stories were.

 While the general plot of the film is the same as the book, many of the character names have been changed.
 For example, Steve Eisman has become "Mark Baum" and Greg Lippmann has become "Jared Vennett".
 Some biographical information has also been slightly modified.

 Eisman has said that he respects Carell's portrayal but that it was not 100 percent true to his real character.
-Speaking to The Globe and Mail, Eisman said, "Eliminate my sense of humour and make me angry all the time, and that's [Carell's] portrayal.
+Speaking to The Globe and Mail, Eisman said, "Eliminate my sense of humor and make me angry all the time, and that's [Carell's] portrayal.
 It's accurate enough, but it's not really me."

 The film, along with The Wolf of Wall Street, had a brief resurgence in the wake of the January 2021 GameStop short squeeze as the events shown in the films provided reference points for what was happening with the GameStop and related stocks.

 Accolades

-Adam McKay and Charles Randolph won the Academy Award, BAFTA Award, and Writers Guild of America Award for Best Adapted Screenplay.
-They also won an Empire Award for the Best Screenplay.
-Christian Bale won the Critics' Choice Movie Award for Best Actor in a Comedy and the Satellite Award for Best Supporting Actor (Motion Picture).
+Adam McKay and Charles Randolph won the Oscar, BAFTA, and WGA for Best Adapted Screenplay.
+They also won an Empire Award for Best Screenplay.
+Christian Bale won the Critics' Choice Movie Award for Best Actor in a Comedy and the Satellite Award for Best Supporting Actor - Motion Picture.
 Hank Corwin won the American Cinema Editors Award for Best Edited Feature Film (Comedy or Musical) and Los Angeles Film Critics Association Award for Best Editing.

-The film earned the Critics' Choice Movie Award for Best Comedy and was named one of the Top 10 Films of the Year at the American Film Institute Awards 2015.
+The film won the Critics' Choice Movie Award for Best Comedy and was named one of the Top 10 Films of the Year at the American Film Institute Awards 2015.
 Dede Gardner, Jeremy Kleiner, and Brad Pitt won the Producers Guild of America Award for Best Theatrical Motion Picture.
 The cast also won the National Board of Review Award for Best Ensemble.